 That translates to $8.52 for the year, so an investor who owned 10 shares of AMGN at the end of 2022 could expect to receive $85.20 in income in 2023.
 That forward income, from each IBP position, is an example of what is included in the “Dividends” column of the table presented earlier.

 Greg Patrick’s $2,000 monthly commitment is expected to continue until the Income Target is realized.
 However, he could increase or decrease his funding level for the IBP at any time (or eliminate it entirely).

 Greg will retain all profits and income produced by the portfolio, and he also will incur any capital losses.

 More than $2,000 can be spent on the two monthly purchases as long as cash is left over from previous months.

-Twice every month, Mike Nadel will select the companies that will be bought with the allocated money.
+Every month, Mike Nadel will select the companies that will be bought with the allocated money.
 He might initiate new positions or add to existing holdings.

 He will assess each company’s business model, dividend growth history, “moat” (competitive economic advantage), financial strength (through metrics such as earnings, revenue and free cash flow), and other readily available information.